 - Garlic-I’ve had success with both minced fresh garlic and granulated garlic, so just use what you have.

-- Lemon-You can leave the lemon slices off entirely but they add a nice acid that cuts through the rich, buttery taste to balance out the flavors
+- Lemon-You can leave the lemon slices off entirely but they add a nice acid that cuts through the rich, buttery taste to balance out the flavors.
+Alternatively, you could grate lemon zest over the top the salmon fillet instead of using slices.

-- Butter-You can use a drizzle of olive oil on top if you’re calorie conscious.
+- Butter-You can use a drizzle of olive oil on top or use cooking spray if you’re calorie conscious.
 However, the first time I made this with butter though there was no turning back.
 It kept the salmon deliciously moist and it tasted luxurious as a result!

 - Salt & Pepper-Kosher or sea salt and fresh ground black pepper, always and forever!

-In order to keep this recipe Keto-friendly, I left out any maple syrup or honey that you may see in other recipes out there.
+In order to keep this recipe keto-friendly, I left out any maple syrup, brown sugar or honey that you may see in other recipes out there.
 However, if you’re serving this to young kids or picky eaters, they will really enjoy the slight sweetness from adding a teaspoon of one or the other to the dijon mix.

 How To Make This Baked Salmon Dish